villetf/bookscanner/README.md

 ![An image of the dashboard](./img/Dashboard.png)

 When a new book is scanned, the dashboard is automatically updated with the new book data.
+This should not take more than a few seconds.

 As seen on the image, some fields are empty.
-These kan be filled in manually, or left empty.
+These can be filled in manually, or left empty.
 When the Save button is clicked, the data is sent forward in the flow to be processed and sent to the API that saves the data to the database.
 If the Throw away button is clicked, all the info is discarded.

 The database used in the book system is MariaDB, which is an open source SQL database based on MySQL.
 Since MariaDB is so similar to MySQL, most tools that support MySQL also work with MariaDB.
-MySQL is owned by Oracle, which means that features at any time can be restricted by payment.
+MySQL is owned by Oracle, which are known to suddenly demand payment for previously free features, which creates a risk that features at any time can be restricted by payment.
 With MariaDB, this problem is eliminated, and you also support the open source community instead of a tech giant.

 No automations or triggers are applicable in this type of project.

 ## Finalizing the design

-The project turned out even better than I had hoped for, mainly because Node-red was more powerful than I knew, and can handle all sorts of data tranformation.
-At first, I thought that I would have to use some sort of display and a button to confirm or discard a book, but with Node-red you can also change the information that is being sent.
+The project turned out even better than I had hoped for, mainly because Node-red was more powerful than I expected, and could handle all sorts of data tranformation.
+At first, I thought that I would have to use some sort of display and a button to confirm or discard a book, but with Node-red you can do that without the need for additional hardware.
+On top of that, you can also change the information that is being sent.

 ![Image of the appliance](./img/result1.jpg)
 ![Image of the appliance](./img/result2.jpg)